 New Law Sets Procedural Safeguards Protecting Parents with Disabilities from Discrimination

-On August 1, 2024, legislation to strengthen legal protections for parents who are blind or have other disabilities and their children will take effect in Minnesota.
+On August 1, 2024, legislation to strengthen legal protections for parents who are blind or have other disabilities and their children took effect in Minnesota.

 "For generations, parents with disabilities have been successfully raising children all over the world," said Corbb O'Connor, President of the National Federation of the Blind of Minnesota.
 "Disability is not a relevant factor in a person's ability to parent, and this law helps make sure that it won't be allowed to drive parenting decisions as has too often happened in the past."